-2B-12 LEAVE OF ABSENCE - OTHER
+2B-13 LEAVE OF ABSENCE - OTHER

-Employees may request a personal leave of absence to a maximum of Thirty (30) days without pay.
+Employees may requestion a personal leave of absence to a maximum of Thirty (30) days without pay.
 Personal leaves of absence may include reasons such as extended vacations, continuing education, extended bereavement, or other personal matters.
-Personal leaves of absence are granted solely at the discretion of the elected official, appointed official or department head.
+Persona leaves of absence are granted solely at the discretion of the election official, appointed official or department head.
 Employees on personal leaves of absence are converted to an inactive status and do not accrue any benefits.
-Employees may continue the county health plan but they are responsible for the entire premium, which includes both their portion and the county portion.
-The employee must pay for the premium on the first of each month, lack of payment will result in medical plan termination and the employee will become eligible for COBRA.
-Return to work on a personal leave of absence is not guaranteed and is subject to current business conditions and an appropriate job opening.
-Only available to full-time employees.
+Employees may continue the county health plan, but they are responsible for the entire monthly premiums, which includes both the employee and county portion.
+The employee must pay for the premium on the first day of each month - lack of payment will result in medical plan termination and the employee will become eligible for COBRA.
+Return to work after a personal leave of absence is not guaranteed and is subject to current business conditions and an appropriate job opening.
+Leaves of absence are only available for full-time employees.

-2B-13 TRAVEL EXPENSES
+2B-14 TRAVEL EXPENSES

 Mileage Reimbursement.
-Reimbursement for the use of private automobiles on authorized trips for County business will be paid at the rate per mile as set by the County Commissioners Court which is applicable at the date of the travel, based on the actual mileage shown by accurate odometer readings recorded by the employee.
+Reimbursement for the use of private automobiles on authorized trips for County business will be paid at the rate per mile as set by the County Commissioners Court, which is applicable at the date of the travel, based on the actual mileage shown by accurate odometer readings recorded by the employee.